Lakshmiaddepalli/BigDataProject/README.md

 ##  Folders and process to run ...

-01. Data
+# 01. Data
+It contains the datasets used for the project.
+Some might not be present as they  are  greater than 25 MB

-02. DataIngestion
+# 02. DataIngestion
+It  contains the scala code for ingesting the datasets into the HDFS

-03. Preprocessing
+# 03. Preprocessing
+It  contains the scala code for preprocessing the datasets.
-04. Cleaning
+04. Cleani
 05. Profiling
 06. Analytics
 07. Visualisation